Calculate a reproduction number estimate from modelled incidence using the

 - df

-modelled incidence estimate
+modelled incidence estimate - a dataframe with columns:

 time (ggoutbreak::time_period + group_unique) - A (usually complete) set of singular observations per unit time as a `time_period`